 At 7 p.m.
 PST tonight, tonx.org and bluebottlecoffee.com will shut down temporarily for maintenance.
 During this time, both sites will be inaccessible for normal use.
 You’ll see a message like this one if you try to visit us:

 We’ll miss you too!
 But here’s the good news: By 6 a.m.
 PST tomorrow (Sept.
 18), our site will be back up and running as normal.
 Tonx’s site, meanwhile, will begin redirecting to bluebottlecoffee.com.

 What will you behold on the other side of all this?
 Plenty.

 Updated packaging – We’ve been hard at work developing a new look and feel for our Blue Bottle at Home packaging – something that combines Tonx’s elegant accessibility with our own ideas about a delightful at-home experience.
 Starting tomorrow, each new order (except for current Blue Bottle subscribers’ one pound bags) will arrive like this:

 Now once more, as a happy brewing family:

 Sizes - For existing Blue Bottle guests, we’ve added more flexible size options.
-Starting tomorrow, you’ll be able to order coffee in 6-oz, 12-oz, 24-oz, and 36-oz increments.
-(Tonx guests have always had these options.)
+Starting tomorrow, you’ll be able to subscribe to coffee in 6-oz, 12-oz, 24-oz, and 36-oz increments (Tonx guests have always had these options.)
 Blue Bottle guests who’d been receiving coffee in one-pound bags will still be able to receive those, too.

 Offerings – We’ve broken subscription offerings into three main categories.